rado84-github/my-terminal-icons/README.md

 add them to your system to give your desktop a custom look!

 ## I have no idea how to make github to generate a new readme.md file with updated links to each icons.
-## Until I do or someone knowing and willing tells me how to do that, the links in this file will be invalid.
+Until I do or someone knowing and willing tells me how to do that, the links in this file will be invalid.
+If you wanna see each icon, you better open it directly from /my-terminal-icons.

 ## ICONS